marcusyatim/M-M-deploy/README.md

 ### Data

 These only contain the required data files to work in production.
-They were prebuilt from https://github.com/marcusyatim/M-M.
+They were prebuilt from https://github.com/marcusyatim/M-M and are available at said repo.
+(As such, data files are not included in this repo).

-1. `getRatings`
+1. getRatings

-2. `getRecommendations`
+2. getRecommendations
+> - `/assignments/exp3.csv`
+> - `/topN/exp3.json`

-3. `getTags`
+3. getTags